nickvourd/Supernova/README.md

 ### Supernova Installation

-You can use the [precompiled binaries](https://github.com/nickvourd/Supernova/releases) of Supernova, or you can manually install Supernova by following the next steps:
+You can use the [precompiled binaries](https://github.com/nickvourd/Supernova/releases), or you can manually install Supernova by following the next steps:

 1) To install Supernova manually, clone the repository by executing the following command: